What To Know If You’re Swimming This Summer

 Whether it’s a local beach, neighbor’s pool or you’re headed out on a family vacation, chances are you’ll find yourself and your little ones around water.
 Most people look at water activities as a way to beat the heat and tire the kids out, but some forget the immense responsibility that comes with all the fun.

-Drowning is the leading injury-related cause of death in toddlers ages 1 to 4 years old, most of which occur in swimming pools.
+Drowning is the leading cause of unintentional death for children ages 1 to 4 years old.
+Most of which occur in swimming pools.
 For children between 5 and 14 years old, drowning is the second leading cause of death and is more likely to take place in natural bodies of water — oceans, rivers or lakes.

 “Children should have respect for any body of water,” says Pamela Baldwin, certified swim instructor and owner of FINtastic Swim School.
 “They should never feel that it is ok to go near the water without an adult or when old enough, without an adult’s permission and supervision.”